kube-rs/website/docs/controllers/admission.md

     This requires __Kubernetes >=1.25__ (where the feature is Beta), or Kubernetes >= 1.29 (where the [feature is GA](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.29.md)).

-To include validation rules in the schemas you must add `x-kubernetes-validations` entries by [[schemas#overriding-members]] for the necessary types manually (or inject them more manually):
+To include validation rules in the schemas you must add `x-kubernetes-validations` entries by [[schemas#overriding-members]] for the necessary types manually (or use the `x-kube` validation attribute).
+The manual way (which does not depend on `KubeSchema`):

 ```rust
 fn string_legality(_: &mut schemars::gen::SchemaGenerator) -> schemars::schema::Schema {